Sleep sacks are considered one of the safest and easiest ways to keep your baby wrapped and warm at night. But not all

 - Vomiting — in extreme cases.

-To avoid overheating, it’s key to put your baby in a sleep sack that is appropriate for the time of year and their immediate environment.
-If you believe your baby is overheated, switch them to a lighter sleep sack or remove some layers.
+To avoid overheating, put your baby in an appropriate sleep sack for the season and their immediate environment.
+If you believe your baby is overheated, switch them to a lighter sleep sack or remove some clothing layers.

-Lay them down in a cool area, and try putting a cool washcloth against their skin.
-If your baby doesn’t show signs of improvement, or their condition worsens, it may be time to go to the ER.
+Lay your baby in a cool area, and try putting a cool washcloth against their skin.
+If your baby doesn’t show signs of improvement or their condition worsens, it may be time to go to the ER.

-Some sleep sacks are made of material such as wool, which is breathable and great for all seasons.
-Some sleep sacks are made of thicker materials like fleece, which should be used for winter use only.
+Some sleep sacks are made of breathable materials such as wool, cotton, or bamboo.
+These fabrics are great for all seasons.
+Other sleep sacks are made of thicker materials like microfleece or polar fleece, which you should only use in cooler conditions.

 2. Choking Hazards

-Another danger when it comes to sleep sacks?
-Some of them have fancy embellishments or less-than-ideal zippers.
+Another sleep sack danger is that some have fancy embellishments or less-than-ideal zippers.
 If those zippers break, they can become a choking hazard.
-Those cute little details might detach and also become dangerous.
+Those cute little details might also detach and become a choking risk.

-It’s key to ensure you get trusted, safety-tested brands when purchasing sleep sacks.
-It doesn’t hurt to check in on your baby semi-frequently while they’re in dreamland — just to ensure everything is okay.
+Look for trusted, safety-tested brands when purchasing a sleep sack.
+And it doesn’t hurt to check in on your baby semi-frequently while they’re in dreamland to ensure everything is okay.